-Identify shortcomings and gaps that might be leading you to make the hires that don't fully meet your requirements.
-"If you're getting signals that the quality of hire is lower, then you need to go back to the root of the problem and figure out, 'How did we assess this talent?" says Erin Scruggs.
+Identify shortcomings and gaps that might be leading you to make the hires that don't fully meet your requirements."If you're getting signals that the quality of hire is lower, then you need to go back to the root of the problem and figure out, 'How did we assess this talent?" says Erin Scruggs.
 For example, she suggests looking at interviewer scorecards to understand if an interviewer is giving inflated scores, and investing in training managers to interview with a more critical eye.
-19
+21

 Prediction 4 Agility will be a must-have for recruiting teams.
 Prediction 4 | Agility will be a must-have for recruiting teams.
 The talent leaders and professionals we spoke with and surveyed made one thing very clear: recruiting teams want to do a better job helping organisations anticipate hiring demand and ensure that they are able to pivot quickly.
 One goal is to avoid the talent shortages that plagued companies in 2021.

-We've seen huge swings in demand in the last five years that have required us to be nimble and stay ahead of changing market conditions."

-Troy Victor General Manager Talent Acquisition at Delta
+"We've seen huge swings in demand in the last five years that have required us to be nimble and stay ahead of changing market conditions," says Troy Victor, General Manager, Talent Acquisition at Delta.

-of recruiting professionals in EMEA say they focus on being agile to adapt to hiring needs.
+of recruiting professionals in the UK say they focus on being agile to adapt to hiring needs.
 Future-proofing recruiting teams.

 Talent leaders will also make a strong effort to future-proof the recruiters on their teams.
 Recruiters will need to be nimble and adaptable to changes in the labour market and their organisation's goals.
 Successful recruiters will be able to pivot from one industry to the next and be prepared to apply their skills to other parts of the business.
-"You have to build a recruiting team that you can suddenly point in a different direction tomorrow," says Glen Goodman, Chief Talent Officer at healthcare provider ChenMed and president of Talent Matters.
+"To build our credibility and push ourselves out of our comfort zones, TA must have a tolerance for less safety and an openness to being more innovative," suggests Richard Freeborn, Global Head of Talent Acquisition & Employee Experience at Adidas.
+"You have to build a recruiting team that you can suddenly point in a different direction tomorrow," says Glen Goodman, Chief Talent Officer at healthcare provider ChenMed and President of Talent Matters.
 "And that also means investing in your recruiters to allow them to be cross-functional and build their skills."
-66 Every recruiter needs to be able to be flexible and deploy into hotspots versus specialising in specific domains.
+Every recruiter needs to be able to be flexible and deploy into hotspots versus specialising in specific domains.
 We didn't do that a year ago, two years ago, or three years ago.
 But it's critical for staying agile."

-Erin Scruggs Head of Global Talent Acquisition at LinkedIn
+Erin Scruggs Vice President, Head of Global Talent Acquisition at LinkedIn

 Recruiters are increasingly cross-functional.
-Increasingly, Talent Acquisition professionals can be expected to be 'full-stack' recruiters who can work seamlessly across different functions and stages of the hiring process.
+Increasingly, TA professionals can be expected to be 'full-stack' recruiters who can work seamlessly across different functions and stages of the hiring process.
 In fact, LinkedIn data reveals how recruiters are extending their skills and moving beyond the silos that previously separated them.
 The top skills for different recruiting roles used to be fairly unique - but now that roles have become more cross-functional, there's significantly more overlap between skills.
 That means it's easier for recruiters to pivot from one functional area to another as needed.